ssbarnea/ansible-rulebook/docs/actions.rst

      - Yes
    * - module_args
      - The arguments to pass into the Ansible Module
      - No
+   * - set_facts
+     - Boolean, the artifacts from the playbook execution are inserted back into the rule set as facts
+     - No
+   * - post_events
+     - Boolean, the artifacts from the playbook execution are inserted back into the rule set as events
+     - No
+   * - ruleset
+     - The name of the ruleset to post the event or assert the fact to, default is current rule set
+     - No
+   * - copy_files
+     - Boolean, copy the artifact files from the playbook execution
+     - No
    * - retry
      - If the module fails execution, retry it once, boolean value true|false.
 Default false